hpractv/dev-portfolio/performance leveling/c#/4_method_overloading.md

 # C# Method Overloading

-Method overloading is a means of reusing a method name or class constructor name with different arguments.
-This allows for different program or logic execution based on how well
+Method overloading is a means of reusing a method name while accepting different argument types or number of arguments.
+This allows for different execution logic which is based on the parameters passed in to th method.
+This can also be extended to a class constructor.

 ```c
 public class GreatClass{
     public string Name { get; set; }